The Living Lab

 Overview

-Some online apps require the transfer of personal information from the user to the app.
+Some online apps require the transfer of personal information from the user to the app but little is known about how children represent this “transfer”.
 In this study, children are told a story about a character who shares personal information, such as their address, with an online game.
 We then ask children what they think the game is allowed to do with the information.
 We also ask what they think the character is allowed to do with the information.
 Children are shown different types of actions and asked to make judgments about them.
 We predict that children will think the character has greater rights over the information than the game.
 We also predict that children will deem actions that are lower risk (such as looking at information) as more permissible than actions that are higher risk (such as selling information).

 Results